YCChenVictor/blog-frontend/_posts/Computer_Science/design_pattern/2022-04-02-decorator.md

 classDiagram
   Beverage <-- Espresso : is a
   Beverage <-- Decaf : is a
-  Beverage <-- AddonDecorator : is a & has a
+  Beverage <-- Decorator : is a & has a
-  AddonDecorator <-- SoyMilkDecorator : is a
+  Decorator <-- SoyMilkDecorator : is a
-  AddonDecorator <-- CaramelDecorator : is a
+  Decorator <-- CaramelDecorator : is a

   Beverage : getDesc()
   Beverage : cost()